 IDOC policies PREA-01, IO-RD-03 and Sex Offender Program Referrals (OP-SOP-08) were reviewed and address this standard.
-Policy indicates sanctions shall be commensurate with the nature and circumstances of the abuse committed, the offender's disciplinary history and the sanctions imposed for comparable offenses by other offenders with similar histories.
+The policy indicates sanctions shall be commensurate with the nature and circumstances of the abuse committed, the offender's disciplinary history and the sanctions imposed for comparable offenses by other offenders with similar histories.
 The disciplinary process shall consider whether an offender's mental disabilities or mental illness contributed to his behavior when determining what type of sanction, if any, should be imposed.
-During the last 12 months, there have been three substantiated findings and no criminal referrals for offender-on-offender sexual abuse that has occurred at the facility.
 Policies are in place to ensure the facility offers therapy, counseling or other interventions designed to address and correct underlying reasons or motivations for the abuse.
-The facility considers whether to require the abusive offender to participate in such interventions as a condition of access to programming or other benefits.
+The facility considers whether to require the offending offender to participate in such interventions as a condition of access to programming or other benefits.
 The facility would discipline an offender for sexual contact with staff only upon a finding that the staff member did not consent to such contact.
 Policies are in place to ensure, for the purpose of disciplinary action, a report of sexual abuse made in good faith based upon a reasonable belief that the alleged conduct occurred does not constitute falsely reporting an incident or lying, even if an investigation does not establish evidence sufficient to substantiate the allegation.
-The CCF prohibits all sexual activity between offenders and disciplines offenders for such activity.
+The NCF prohibits all consensual sexual activity between offenders and discipline offenders for such activity.
 The agency deems such activity to constitute sexual abuse only if it determines that the activity is coerced.
-Based on the review of policies and procedures and interviews with the Warden, PCM and mental health staff, the facility is considered compliant with this standard.
+Based on the review of policies and procedures and interviews with two investigators, the PCM, and mental health staff, the facility is considered compliant with this standard.